-- 2 Calculate the file size of an image file and a sound file, using information given - 3 Understand the purpose of and need for data compression

-1.3 Data storage and compression continued Candidates should be able to: Notes and guidance 4 Understand how files are compressed using lossy and lossless compression methods • Lossy compression reduces the file size by permanently removing data, e.g. reducing resolution or colour depth, reducing sample rate or resolution • Lossless compression reduces the file size without permanent loss of data, e.g. run length encoding (RLE)

-2 Data transmission
+- 2 Calculate the file size of an image file and a sound file, using information given - 3 Understand the purpose of and need for data compression no Data storage and compression continued Candidates should be able to: Notes and guidance 4 Understand how files are compressed using lossy and lossless compression methods Lossy compression reduces the file size by permanently removing data, e.g. reducing resolution or colour depth, reducing sample rate or resolution Lossless compression reduces the file size without permanent loss of data, e.g. run length encoding (RLE) 2 Data transmission 2.1 Types and methods of data transmission Candidates should be able to: Notes and guidance (a) Understand that data is broken down into packets to be transmitted (b) Describe the structure of a packet A packet of data contains a: